rticommunity/rticonnextdds-connector-js/docs/data.rst

     output.instance.set('my_optional_point', null)

-Note that :meth:`Instance.setFromJson()` doesn't clear those members that are not specified; their value remains.
+Note that :meth:`Instance.setFromJson()` doesn't clear those members that are not specified; their values remain.
 For example:

 .. code-block::